Azure-Samples/active-directory-b2c-advanced-policies/Walkthroughs/RP-SAML.md

 to Azure AD B2C.

-**IMPORTANT NOTE: SAML - Relying Party support is available only a private preview feature.** Support is not available for the general public on this functionality as it has only been tested on some specific modalities.
-The team will ship this into public preview in the first few months of 2018.
+**IMPORTANT NOTE: SAML - Relying Party support is available as a preview feature.** Support is not available for the general public on this functionality as it has only been tested on some specific modalities.

 **If you are interested in this feature, make sure to [vote for it](https://feedback.azure.com/forums/169401-azure-active-directory/suggestions/15334323-saml-protocol-support) in order to support it and get updates on its progress.**